nigeljohnson73/coin73/www/_wiki/mining_rewards.md

 #### {{ACCOUNT_MINED_COINS_PER_DAY}}/day

-The rest of the page is dedicate to explaining how that works.
 While this may seem like a low number, please remember that this is an arbitary amount of a not-real currency that is designed for learning and social benefit, **NOT** for getting rich.

 ## Targets and limits